lesomnus/DetectionEvaluator.hpp/README.md

 The white box is the correct answer (Ground Truth), and the red box is detected by your algorithm.
 The red box that intersects the rightmost white box intersects only a small part of the white box.

-Evaluator calculates how much the intersection occupies in the GT, and if it exceeds the specified value, it is considered TP.
+Evaluator calculates the ratio of area of (white ∩ red) to area of (white ∪ red)  and if it exceeds the specified value, it is considered TP.
 Here, the specified value is called *Accept Rate*.

 If several red boxes cross the same white box, the red box that occupies most of the white box is the TP.